Yue-Zhengyuan/Lectures/Conformal Field Theory/2-QFT/4_2-Infinitesimal_Trans.md

 =\eta_{\rho \sigma} dx^{\rho} dx^{\sigma}
 $$

-The coordinate transformation matrices $\Lambda$ must satisfy the requirement
+We have the following constraint on the transformation matrix $\Lambda$

 $$
 \eta_{\mu \nu}